Peshwari Naan Recipe

 - 1 tbsp sugar

-Add milk (approx 1 and ยผ cups) little by little and knead a soft dough.
+Step 3: Add room-temperature milk (approx. 1 and ยผ cups) little by little, and knead a soft dough.

-Cover the bowl with a moist kitchen cloth or cling film and keep it in a warm place for 5-6 hours.
+Step 6: Cover the bowl with a moist kitchen towel or cling film, then keep it in a warm place for 5-6 hours.

 Make The Filling (Peshwari Paste)

-Add the following ingredients to a mixer grinder or a food processor fitted with a blade attachment and blend to make a coarse paste.
+Step 7: Add the following ingredients to a mixer grinder or a food processor fitted with a blade attachment.

 - 1 cup crushed almonds